Please visit our forum for help or to make suggestions or feature proposals.

 All downloads for the latest release v0.0.6-alpha are available at the GitHub releases links below.
 These include the full Godot projects (ready for import) and all Godot exports (including the HTML5 web deployment of the Planetarium).
-To run and edit the Godot projects, you will need Godot Engine 3.2.1 (here or here).
+To run and edit the Godot projects, you will need Godot Engine 3.2.1 (here; does not work with 3.2.2 at this time!).
 Be warned that when you open the project it will take a looooooong time for Godot to import Solar System images, and there may be errors.
 When Godot finishes the import, close the project and open again; there should be no errors when you open it the second time.

 Planetarium releases (click “assets” to see the downloads)

 Project Template releases (click “assets” to see the downloads)

 For expert developers our repositories are at github.com/ivoyager.
 Be aware that “ivoyager” is a submodule used by I, Voyager projects (the Planetarium, Project Template and any project derived from the Project Template).
 Also be aware that the “ivoyager_assets” directory (containing image files and asteroid binaries) is not Git tracked!
 You’ll need to download that separately from the link below.

 Assets directories for official releases are here (click “assets” to see the downloads).